Total Denotational Semantics

 I sincerely believe that guarded type theory is the future for total, executable reasoning about what today is often branded coinduction, since it is much more applicable than mere coinduction but also different in subtle ways5.
 (For example, D could not be defined by coinduction because of the negative recursion in Fun.)
 Furthermore, it comes with decent (yet still incomplete) axiomatisations in proof assistants.

 I have glossed over a lot of related work in this post in order not to break the flow.
 Apologies for that.
 I suggest to have a look at the PLS lab page on guarded recursion, and perhaps start by reading Bob Atkey and Conor McBride’s classic Productive Coprogramming with Guarded Recursion (which does not cover negative recursive occurrences yet).
 One of the most exciting recent results in this area is a formal model for impredicate guarded dependent type theory (phew!), which can serve as the justification for an axiomatisation in Rocq and Lean, which has since been used to define the equivalent of the Iris higher-order concurrent separation logic framework.
+The trace type T above is a much simplified version of a guarded interaction tree.
+Definitional equality on (guarded or Scott) D is also not a very useful program equivalence – you would still need to appeal to the coarser contextual equivalence or a custom logical relation for proving interesting properties about program rewrites.
+My interest is in the context of abstract interpretation, where it is sufficient to view equivalence modulo the abstraction function α.

 1. The classic text demonstrating these issues is A Syntactic Approach to Type Soundness.↩︎